wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-configure.md

         azure login

-2. Set the PHP version for the web site.
+2. Set the PHP version for the web app.

         azure site set --php-version [5.4 | 5.5] {site-name}

 3. The PHP version is now set.
 You can confirm these settings:

         azure site show {site-name}

 ## How to: Change the built-in PHP configurations